Your browser does not support JavaScript!

 Third Grade

-During this investigation, students play a game to simulate the effects of fire and development on wildlife at Santiago Oaks Regional Park.
+• Human Impact Game - Students create a model through a game that simulates the effects of fire and development on wildlife at Santiago Oaks Regional Park.

 View the Resources pages for pre/post information. register_Now.png